sknetwork-team/scikit-network/docs/reference/clustering.rst

 .. currentmodule:: sknetwork

 This module contains clustering algorithms.
-The ``.labels_`` attribute assigns a cluster to each node in the graph.
+The attribute ``.labels_``  assigns a cluster to each node of the graph.

 Louvain
 -------